-Even if you can pinpoint the problem but cannot present a viable solution, your pitch deck is nothing.
-Therefore, you've got to articulate your solution in your pitch.
+If you pinpoint the problem but can't present a viable solution, your pitch deck is nothing.
+You've got to articulate your solution in your pitch.
 You can use the solution as a continuation of your story.
 Talk about your product and how it can solve the problem you mentioned.
 Your product is the hero that'll save the day and solve the problem at hand, just like what Mattermark did in our earlier example.

 So, you've got a product that'll solve a particular problem, but how can it make money?
 Who pays the bills?
 Aside from mentioning these points, you can also use this section to talk about how your pricing compares with similar offerings that are already in the market.

-Just like some of the sample pitch decks we presented above, featuring the people behind your company will give more weight and authority to your pitch.
+Just like the Buzzfeed pitch deck presented above, featuring the people behind your company will give more weight and authority to your pitch.
 Include their skills, experiences, successes, and expertise.
 It shows investors what each of the members contribute and why they're a critical part of the company.

 There are a lot of other elements you can add to make your pitch deck engaging and interesting.
 Check out these resources: